LuciTM/gdg-pup-react-js/src/Assignments/AssignmentTwo/README.md

 # 2. Top 3 Major Projects Using Props

+<p align="center"><b>Learn how to pass and manage data between parent and child components using props.
+This exercise focuses on modular, reusable components by dynamically rendering project details inside child components.</b></p>

 ## Objective

 Learn how to pass data using props by displaying three major projects in a React app.